awslabs/aws-icons-for-plantuml/scripts/README.md

 ## Verify Dependencies and Process

-To verify all dependencies are met, run `icon-builder.py` with the `--check-env` parameter, and if all is good, run the script without any flags..
+To verify all dependencies are met, run `icon-builder.py` with the `--check-env` parameter, and if all is good, run the script without any flags.

 ```bash
 $ ./icon-builder.py --check-env